-Worn-Out Electrical Outlet Autopsy
+Worn-Out Electrical Outlet Teardown

 A new and old Leviton 5320-WCP receptacles are shown here for comparison.
 Some pitting around the receptacle face can be seen on the old outlet.

 The old receptacle is held together by two metal rivets on the back.
-I cut off the rivet heads with a Dremel tool and cutoff wheel.
+I cut off the rivet heads with a Dremel tool cutoff wheel.

 The main problem with the old receptacle is it wasn’t holding a plug because the U-shaped contacts (yellow arrows) were getting worn out.
 These U-shaped contacts – also called “wipes” – fatigue and open up over time through repeated use when plugging in appliances.